xycoord/xycoord.github.io/_posts/2025-7-11-Optimising BPE.md

 ---
 layout: post
 title: "From Hours to Seconds: Optimising BPE Tokeniser Training"
+description: "This post describes a set of optimisations to the BPE tokeniser training algorithm required to learn a large vocabulary on a large dataset."
 ---

 Training a tokeniser on even modest datasets can be surprisingly slow.
 When I implemented the standard chunked BPE algorithm (following [Andrej Karpathy's tutorial](https://www.youtube.com/watch?v=zduSFxRajkE)) and ran it on a 100MB dataset, the estimated training time was several hours.
 For context, I'm building a toy language model from scratch.
 The tokeniser is just a small part of the puzzle, and here I was, watching my CPU churn through what seemed like it should be a straightforward algorithm.